shivakumar2608/assignment/README.md

     dob DATE NOT NULL
 );
 ```
-#2.Configure Database Connection
+##2.Configure Database Connection
-Open config.php
+-Open `config.php`
-Modify the database connection details in these files to match your MySQL server.
+-Modify the database connection details in these files to match your MySQL server.

-#3.
+##3.
 Web Server Setup
-Place the project files in your web server directory.
+-Place the project files in your web server directory.

-#4.Access the Project
+##4.Access the Project
-Open your web browser and go to the project directory.
+-Open your web browser and go to the project directory.
-Access index.php to submit the user data form.
+-Access `index.php` to submit the user data form.
-Access display.php to view the stored user data in a tabular format.
+-Access `display.php` to view the stored user data in a tabular format.